hiqsol/core/docs/readme/Idea.md

     - also yii2-composer assembles `extensions.php` used for aliases and bootstrap composer-config-plugin does all the same but more effectively
 - think of completely remove bootstrap feature:
-    - чтобы дописать конфиг - composer-config-plugin
-    - it is mostly used to merge application config - composer-config-plugin must be used for it
+    - it was mostly used by extensions to merge into application config - composer-config-plugin must be used for it
     - event triggers should be configured for all other cases
 - DI